fife-rpg/fife-rpg-docs/source/tutorial/entities.rst

    This may vary if you used a different map.

-The next tutorial will show how to control entities.
+The :ref:`next <controlling>` tutorial will show how to control entities.